10 Best Weekend Getaways from NYC

 A downside?
 Because each cottage is so unique, rates are higher compared to standard hotels.

-This resort in the Catskills is one of my favorite underrated spots for a weekend getaway from NYC, perfect if you’re looking for something unique, cozy, and a little bit magical.
+For something unique in the Catskills, don't overlook A Tiny House Resort.
+I think it's absolutely perfect if you’re looking for something unique, cozy, and a little bit magical.

-What I love most is how each tiny house is thoughtfully designed.
-The spaces may be small, but they’re incredibly charming.
-Our tiny house for two days had a smart layout, comfy beds, a full kitchen, and big windows that frame the natural beauty outside.
+Now first things first, what I love most is how each tiny house is thoughtfully designed.
+Heads up, the spaces may be small, but they’re incredibly charming.
+Our tiny house for two days had a smart layout, comfy beds, a full kitchen, and big windows.
+It was such a hidden gem!

 What I loved best:

 The resort itself has so many little extras that make it special.
-There are fire pits for roasting marshmallows which were my personal highlight, hammocks between trees, and even a studio for artists where you can paint and make tile art (there is a small fee to use the studio)!
+There are fire pits for roasting marshmallows which were my personal highlight, hammocks between trees.
+And even a studio for artists where you can paint and make tile art (heads up, there is a small fee to use the studio)!

-If you have time for a three-day (or a four-day holiday) weekend, this place is super romantic.
-I felt like I had discovered a true sanctuary with warm fires, inviting common rooms, and a quiet countryside setting.
+If you have time for a three-day (or a four-day holiday) weekend and you don't mind the drive, this is one of the most romantic spots to celebrate a special occasion.
+When my husband and I checked in for our anniversary at Rabbit Hill Inn, I felt like I had discovered a true sanctuary.
+The warm fires, inviting common rooms, and a quiet countryside setting.

-My favorite part was our individually decorated room for two days, with a canopy bed, a whirlpool tub, and a fireplace that made me forget to check my email and text messages for the weekend!
+My favorite part was our individually decorated room for two days, with a canopy bed, a whirlpool tub, and a fireplace.
+I totally forgot to check my email all weekend!

 To book, check availability or prices for The Rabbit Hill Inn.